 Life is all about living.
 So of course, you want to be able to stay active as long as you can, with comfort and ease of movement.

-- A group of women with joint concerns achieved clinically meaningful joint health benefits after 42 days.
+- A group of women with joint concerns achieved meaningful joint health benefits after 42 days.

 - A group of younger, active consumers who developed knee joint discomfort following strenuous exercise reported significant beneficial effects.

-- Two clinical trials confirmed similar benefits in people with knee joint issues.
+- Two trials confirmed similar benefits in people with knee joint issues.

 The ability of UC-II® Undenatured Type II Collagen to support joint comfort, mobility and flexibility is attributed to its undenatured type II collagen.
 As opposed to collagen that may be denatured, or structurally changed by the addition of heat or chemicals, this type retains its natural composition and structure for optimal benefits.